Falkland Islands sovereignty dispute: Colonel Jewett's declaration

 In October 1820, the frigate Heroína, under the command of American privateer Colonel David Jewett, arrived in Puerto Soledad after an eight-month voyage and with most of her crew incapacitated by scurvy and other disease.
 A storm had severely damaged the Heroína and had sunk a Portuguese ship pirated by Jewett called the Carlota.
 The captain sought assistance from the British explorer James Weddell to put the ship into harbour.
 Weddell reported that only thirty seamen and forty soldiers out of a complement of 200 were fit for duty and that Jewett slept with pistols over his head following an attempted mutiny.
 On 6 November 1820, Jewett raised the flag of the United Provinces of the Río de la Plata (the nation that would become Argentina) and claimed possession of the islands for the new state.
 Weddell reported that the letter he received from Jewett read:

 "Sir, I have the honour to inform you of the circumstance of my arrival at this port, commissioned by the supreme government of the United Provinces of South America to take possession of these islands in the name of the country to which they naturally appertain."

 Many modern authors report this letter as the declaration issued by Jewett.
 Jewett's report to the government of Buenos Aires does not mention any claim to the Falkland Islands, and news of the claim reached Argentina by way of the United States and Europe in November 1821, over a year after the event.

+Before the Treaty was signed in 1825, Parish had requested from Argentine Foreign Minister Bernardino Rivadavia a general account of Buenos Aires and the provinces of the Río de la Plata for reference.
+Written by Rivadavia's secretary, Ignacio Núñez, the published report did not mention the Falkland Islands.